extremepayne/py-generate-ascii/README.md

 # py-generate-ascii
-Generates Ascii art from monochrome image
+> Generates Ascii art from grayscale image

+# This is a work in progress
+Be sure to use Courier.